 Introduction to Neural Networks

-This textbook is going to focus on what are known as feed-forward networks.
+This course is going to focus on what are known as feed-forward networks.
 In practice, they give us extremely promising results.
 In fact, the following widget uses them to, with decent accuracy, identify what numbers are drawn:

 Ready